saros-project/saros/README.md

 - Or add this update-site: https://www.saros-project.org/update-site/eclipse

 ### IntelliJ alpha release
-Please read the [details about restrictions](https://www.saros-project.org/releases/saros-i_0.1.0.html) first, because Saros for IntelliJ is still a first alpha release!
+Please read the [details about restrictions](https://www.saros-project.org/getting-started.html?tab=intellij#restrictions) first, because Saros for IntelliJ is still a first alpha release!

-- Search for "Saros" in the IntelliJ Marketplace (this requires the `alpha` release channel; more information on this is given in the [release notes](https://www.saros-project.org/releases/saros-i_0.1.0.html#installation))
+- Search for "Saros" in the IntelliJ Marketplace (this requires the `alpha` release channel; more information on this is given on the [installation](https://www.saros-project.org/installation.html?tab=intellij) page)
 - Or Download the plugin zip from our [release page](https://github.com/saros-project/saros/releases)

 ## Where to get help